pjungwir/db_leftovers/README.md

     rake db:leftovers DB_LEFTOVERS_VERBOSE=true

 Known Issues
 ------------

 * db\_leftovers only supports PostgreSQL databases.
   If you want to add support for something else, just send me a pull request!

-* db\_leftovers will not notice if an CHECK constraint definition changes.
-  Right now it only checks for existence/non-existence.
-  You can get around this by adding a version number to your constraint names, so if you want to force books to have at least 12 pages, you can say this:

-  `check :books_have_positive_pages2, 'page_count >= 12'`

-  Then the old constraint will be dropped and the new one will be added.

-  However, db\_leftovers *does* check for index and foreign key definitions, so if you make an existing index unique, add a column, remove a WHERE clause, or anything else, it will notice and drop and re-create the index.
-  Similarly if you change the foreign keys `:on_delete` setting (or anything else), db\_leftovers will notice and re-create the foreign key.
-  I'm working on doing the same thing for CHECK constraints, but it's not done just yet.